 The Donald Ross-designed Course No. 2 at Pinehurst Resort will host its fourth U.S. Open in 2024.
 The date marks the 25th anniversary of Payne Stewart's final-round putt to beat Phil Mickelson by a stroke in the course's U.S. Open debut.
 Michael Campbell earned his first major title in 2005, Pinehurst's second turn as host, with a two-stroke win over TIger Woods.
 In 2014 Pinehurst No. 2 made history as the first to field the U.S. Open and the U.S. Women's Open on back-to-back weekends (Martin Kaymer and Michelle Wie won).
 While waiting for 2024, Pinehurst will host the U.S. Amateur Championship in August 2019. www.pinehurst.com

 Morehead Planetarium & Science Center, best known as the place where 11 of NASA's 12 moon-walkers were trained in celestial navigation, has announced a $5.2 million expansion of its home on the University of North Carolina at Chapel Hill campus.
 The #TakeUpSpace building project will reimagine the center as a modern-day, technology-advanced science hub with an interactive “maker space,” an updated science demonstration stage, and expanded galleries showcasing the advances researchers are making in science, health and technology.
-Completion is expected in late 2018 or early 2019. www.moreheadplanetarium.org
+Completion is expected by early 2019. www.moreheadplanetarium.org